North-Central Alberta (Westlock, Athabasca, and Beyond)

 WELCOME!

-"One of the penalties of an ecological education is that one lives alone in a world of wounds.
+One of the penalties of an ecological education is that one lives alone in a world of wounds.
 Much of the damage inflicted on land is quite invisible to laymen.
-An ecologist must either harden his shell and make believe that the consequences of science are none of his business, or he must be the doctor who sees the marks of death in a community that believes itself well and does not want to be told otherwise."
+An ecologist must either harden his shell and make believe that the consequences of science are none of his business, or he must be the doctor who sees the marks of death in a community that believes itself well and does not want to be told otherwise.”

 - Aldo Leopold, A Sand County Almanac, 1949

 My parents were ecologists - my dad of eminence and my mum with artist eyes.
-They raised me amid wilderness and academia, with a soul-deep connection to our living planet.
-I was taught to respect the interaction between plants and animals and the place they call home.
-"The Balance of Nature," my parents said.
+They raised me amid academia and wild things and a deep sense of belonging to the natural world.
+I inhaled the interaction between plants and animals and the place they call home.
+My community.
+Our living planet.
+The balance of nature, my parents explained.

-And the balance was in trouble, I sensed even then.
+But the balance was in trouble, I sensed even then.

-As a concerned citizen and established trauma (and addictions) therapist, I'm now offering the healthy connection and appropriate therapy needed to navigate the climate crisis.
+As a concerned citizen and established trauma (and addictions) therapist, I'm now offering the healthy connection and appropriate therapy needed to navigate the trauma of the climate crisis.
 I'm providing the support required to openly express concerns, locate resources, explore issues, heal wounds, and find the right path.
 And always, too, I am helping clients learn how to calm both their body and mind.

 That is, I am offering climate-trauma therapy that helps frayed nervous systems - body-based (somatic) therapy.
 Body-based therapy for body-based trauma - appropriate support!
 It asks not what's wrong with you but what happened to you and listens to your body's knowing as well as your words.
 It is science-based and informative, gentle, and effective.

+I practice conscious living.
+You can too!
 Our healthy planet requires our healthy selves.

-A BIT ABOUT (CLIMATE) TRAUMA
+A BIT ABOUT CLIMATE tRAUMA

-No, it's not weird.
 In fact, it's anything but weird: it's the understood impact of trauma on our nervous system.
 It's our body's natural response to the overwhelming and uncontrollable event called climate change.

 PHOTO ABOVE